 The David O. Lomen Award in Mathematics, established by Constance Lomen and Catherine Lomen-Hoerth to honor the memory of David O. Lomen '59, shall be awarded to a full-time junior or senior mathematics major, in excellent academic standing as determined by the mathematics faculty with consideration given to a student's character and involvement in the Luther community.

-The Melin International Studies Scholarship, established by John '70 and Barbara Melin and Bennett Melin, shall be awarded to one student majoring in International Studies, to manage and meet expenses related to tuition, travel, room and board, and living expenses while abroad.
+The Melin International Studies Scholarship, established by John '70 and Barbara Melin and Bennett Melin,shall be awarded to one student majoring in International Studies, to manage and meet expenses related to tuition, travel, room and board, and living expenses while abroad.
 While the award shall be given to students with or without regard to demonstrated financial need, preference shall be given to students with financial need and who otherwise would not be able to afford the study abroad experience.
-The members of the International Studies Board shall select one recipient, by application and interview, annually.
-It is the donors' intent and primary preference that the selected student recipient will study for a full year, a semester, or a semester and a summer, in a non-European nation or a developing nation, with further preference given for the Sub-Saharan African nations, such as Namibia, South Africa, Botswana, eSwatini (Swaziland), Tanzania, etc. If no eligible International Studies majors are identified, second preference shall be given to students of any major engaged in similar study (as described above) in Africa.
+The members of the International Studies Board shall elect one recipient, by application and interview, annually.
+First preference shall be given to an International Studies major undertaking an academic year, semester, or semester and a summer study in Africa, with further preference given to study in sub-Saharan African nations, such as Namibia, South Africa, Botswana, eSwatini (Swaziland), Tanzania, etc. If no eligible International Studies majors are identified, second preference shall be given to students of any major engaged in similar study (as described above) in Africa.

-The Melin-Brownell International Studies Scholarship, established by John '70 and Barbara Melin and Bennett Melin, shall be awarded to one student majoring in International Studies, to manage and meet expenses related to tuition, travel, room and board, and living expenses while abroad.
+The Melin-Brownell International Studies Scholarship, established by John '70 and Barbara Melin and Bennett Melin,shall be awarded to one student majoring in International Studies, to manage and meet expenses related to tuition, travel, room and board, and living expenses while abroad.
 While the award shall be given to students with or without regard to demonstrated financial need, preference shall be given to students with financial need and who otherwise would not be able to afford the study abroad experience.
-The members of the International Studies Board shall select one recipient, by application and interview, annually.
-It is the donors' intent and primary preference that the selected student recipient will study for a full year, a semester, or a semester and a summer, in a non-European nation or a developing nation, with further preference given for the Sub-Saharan African nations, such as Namibia, South Africa, Botswana, eSwatini (Swaziland), Tanzania, etc. If no eligible International Studies majors are identified, second preference shall be given to students of any major engaged in similar study (as described above) in Africa.
+The members of the International Studies Board shall elect one recipient, by application and interview, annually.
+First preference shall be given to an International Studies major undertaking an academic year, semester, or semester and a summer study in Africa, with further preference given to study in sub-Saharan African nations, such as Namibia, South Africa, Botswana, eSwatini (Swaziland), Tanzania, etc. If no eligible International Studies majors are identified, second preference shall be given to students of any major engaged in similar study (as described above) in Africa.

 The Andrea Nelson and Kathryn Nelson Endowed Scholarship, established by David T. '49 and Betty (Rikansrud) Nelson '57 in honor of their daughters Andrea '81 and Kathryn '83, and shall serve to endow the Andrea Nelson and Kathryn Nelson Chair for principal viola in the Luther College Symphony Orchestra.
 The recipient will be chosen through a process of auditions under the guidance of the conductor of the orchestra.